How much is your memory? May I exchange it with my memory?

 Wong used her observational sketches of the Billingsgate Fish Market in exchange for memorable objects of the fishmongers.
 By using the language of bartering, she opens up a dialogue with the Billingsgate community and investigates the public and personal significance of the space, and how it is affected by the rapid urban development of Southeast London.
 Once the barter has successfully been conducted, they will have a 15-minute video interview to document stories with photographs and videos.
 The memorable objects will be returned to the fishmongers after 3D scanning and printing.

-Pat, Wingshan Wong (aka Flyingpig) is a Hong Kong community-based visual artist.
-She is currently pursuing a Master’s degree at the Royal College of Art and based in London.
+Pat, Wingshan Wong (aka Flyingpig) is a Hong Kong community visual artist, based in London.
+She is a lecturer at Kingston School of Art and a graduate MA in Visual Communication at the Royal College of Art in 2021.
 Pat has exhibited at various art museums and organisations, including Tai Kwun Centre for Heritage and Art, the Hong Kong Museum of Art (HKMOA), West Kowloon Cultural District, M+ Museum and the Hong Kong Science Museum.
 Her works have been included in HKMOA’s collection.

 Creative Technologist: Kachi Chan